 Another unique feature of the Viking Roasting pan is that it comes with a usable rack.

-The Viking Roasting pan has a sturdy and strong build.
-It is safe for oven use, up to 680-degree Fahrenheit.
 Moreover, the pan has been polished to mimic the shine of a mirror.
 This gives it an incredible finish and fit.

 Pick #2 – Calphalon LRS1805P Contemporary 16-Inch Roasting Pan

 If you like the Viking Roasting Pan but feel it’s out of budget, this pan is your next best alternative.